 How do we collect and hold credit-related information?

-We usually collect credit-related information from a third party such as a credit provider, bank, building society, credit union (together "mortgage lenders") as well as mortgage brokers and originators.
+We usually collect credit-related information from a third party such as a credit provider, bank, building society, credit union (together 'mortgage lenders') as well as mortgage brokers and originators.
 These mortgage lenders (not the borrowers) are the insured party for all insurance policies issued by Genworth.
-We also collect credit-related information from publically available information; directly from you or others acting on your behalf; or from CRBs, including information derived from other credit-related information we receive from CRBs.
+We also collect credit-related information from publicly available information; directly from you or others acting on your behalf; or from CRBs, including information derived from other credit-related information we receive from CRBs.

 We hold your credit-related information electronically and in various systems such as our underwriting information database, claims database, share drives, emails, portals and document management storage repositories and/or in hard copy.